Herman Rapp

-Herman Rapp was a German-American soccer defender who was a member of the U.S. national team at the 1934 FIFA World Cup.
-He was born in Stuttgart, Germany.
-His dates of birth and death are unknown.
+was a German-American soccer defender who was a member of the U.S. national team at the 1934 FIFA World Cup.

+Club career

 In 1928, Rapp is listed with F.C.
 Schwaben of the International Soccer Football League of Chicago.
 He was then listed with the Philadelphia German-Americans of the American Soccer League during the World Cup.

+International career

 In 1934, Rapp was called into the U.S. team for the 1934 FIFA World Cup.
-However, he did not enter the lone U.S game of the tournament, a 7-1 loss to eventual champion Italy.
+However, he did not enter the lone U.S. game of the tournament, a 7–1 loss to eventual champion Italy.

 Coaching

 In 1938, Rapp was the head coach of the Schwaben.
 By then Schwaben competed in the National Soccer League of Chicago.